 Why write software for just the Macintosh?

-It's much more fun to write software for the Mac than for other computer operating systems and we prefer to do fun stuff for a living.
+We have a passion for all things Mac!
+It's much more fun to write software for operating systems we like and we prefer to do fun stuff for a living.

 Why reinvent the wheel (so to speak)?